2019–20 College Football Playoff: Aftermath

 LSU's national championship victory improved their record to 15–0, marking the first time an LSU team completed a season with that record.
-It was the fourth national championship in school history and the first to take place in the CFP era.
+It was the fourth national championship in school history—the first since 2007—and the first to take place in the CFP era.
+Dennis Dodd, writing for CBS Sports, called LSU's squad a "forever team" and said that they should be considered among the greatest college football teams of all time.

 The championship game saw a 3% year-over-year increase in viewership.
 It recorded a total of 25.59 million viewers, the most for any cable broadcast since 2018, and peaked in the second quarter with 29.2 million viewers.
-The three-game playoff averaged 21.65 million viewers, a 4% increase from the 2018–19 edition of the CFP.
+The three-game playoff, all of which was broadcast on ESPN, averaged 21.65 million viewers, a 4% increase from the 2018–19 edition of the CFP.